Cafe Rio Sweet Pork like you’ve never had it before – AKA the real, juicy, saucy, sweet and spicy deal!

 There are soooo many options when it comes to this Slow Cooker Chipotle Sweet Pulled Pork.
 I’m going to start with items directly off of the Cafe Rio Menu because they made the menu for a reason:

 Cafe Rio Sweet Pork Salad: Layer a large burrito size tortilla with cheese and melt.
 Top with black or pinto beans, cilantro lime rice, sweet pork, and romaine lettuce.
-Top with Pico de Gallo, fresh guacamole, salsa tortilla strips, cilantro, cotija cheese and Tomatillo Avocado Ranch or leave out the Avocado and make it Tomatillo Ranch.
+Top with Pico de Gallo, guacamole, salsa tortilla strips, cilantro, cotija cheese and Tomatillo Avocado Ranch or leave out the Avocado and make it Tomatillo Ranch.

 Cafe Rio Sweet Pork Enchiladas: Fill corn tortillas with layers of cheese and sweet pork and topped with red or green enchilada sauce and cheese and bake.